Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Offer status*
   Click the drop-down list to select the connection status.
-The following statuses are available:
+The following options are available:
   - **Active**
     The offer is active.
 It is displayed in the selected connection and can be sold there.
   - **Inactive**